What's ahead for your RMDs

 You have plenty of options for how to use your withdrawals.
 Among them:

-If you plan to use RMDs to pay for current expenses, it often makes sense to have a budget in retirement.
+Spend it: If you plan to use RMDs to pay for current living expenses, consider using a Fidelity cash management account to pay your expenses.
+It often makes sense to have a budget in retirement.
 Going through the budgeting process can help you estimate living expenses, manage your cash flow, and determine if you'll need to use your RMDs to fund your retirement lifestyle.

 Most importantly, plan ahead